Lara VMS

 In addition, there remains excellent potential to increase the current resource estimate and the discovery of additional massive sulphide mineralization by drilling at depth along strike of the already known mineralized zones.

-*The mineral resources quoted above are historical in nature and reader is cautioned when analyzing this data since the Company has not yet conducted exploration necessary to re-confirm them.
+*The mineral resources quoted above are historical in nature and the reader is cautioned when analyzing this data as the Company has not yet conducted exploration necessary to re-confirm these results.

 *To date within a much larger mineralized Trend